Timeline of social nudity

 This timeline of social nudity shows the varying degrees of acceptance given to the naked human body by diverse cultures throughout history.
 The events listed here demonstrate how various societies have shifted between strict and lax clothing standards, how nudity has played a part in social movements and protest, and how the nude human body is accepted in the public sphere.

 Prehistory–1800

-The Adamites, a Christian sect that practiced holy nudity, date back to the 2nd century AD.
+The Adamites, a Christian sect that practiced holy nudity, date back to the 2nd century CE.